 New Zealand is a beautiful and icy place during the winter.
-In New Zealand lived a famous magician named Mr. Berry.
-He was tall, thin, and loved to wear a white shirt and black coat to add to his persona.
+In New Zealand, lived a famous magician named Mr. Berry.
+He was tall and thin, and loved to wear a white shirt and a black coat to add to his persona.
 He also wore a black and golden hat along with a golden Mickey Mouse soft toy on his neck.
 His magic wand was yellow in color.
-He would mesmerize the audience with his captivating magical tricks.
+He would mesmerize hid audience with captivating magic tricks.
 He also taught magic tricks to the students who helped him during his shows.

 Mr. Berry had a spellbook with all his most dangerous spells.
-The book was light blue in color and only opened when Mr. Berry passed some light on it.
+The book was light blue in colour and only opened when Mr. Berry shone some light on it.
 His assistants were named Teddy, Kitty, Fluffy, and Leafy.
 They were good students and had a lot of interest in magic.
 Teddy and Fluffy were boys, and Kitty and Leafy were girls.
 Teddy and Fluffy were fun-loving boys.
 Kitty was kind and caring.
-Leafy was cute and she liked the colour maroon.
-She drank a glass of orange juice before leaving for the magic show.
+Leafy was cute and liked the colour maroon.
+She liked to drink a glass of orange juice before leaving for the magic show.
 They were 8 years old.
 During the week, they would go to school, and on the weekends, they would learn magic.

 On one fine evening, Mr. Berry was performing his magic show in a closed auditorium.
 He asked Teddy to bring him his golden piggy bank and he cast a spell over it.

 A big, funny tornado appeared and took away all the golden jewels from the audience and gave it back to him within a few minutes.
-Then tornado had suddenly vanished.
+Then, the tornado suddenly vanished.
 The audience gave a big round of applause and were in shock for some time.

-Mr. Berry asked his students to play The floor game, Ludo, by giving them four different colors of coins to represent them.
-Kitty got a red coin, Teddy got a blue one, Fluffy got a green coin and Leafy got a yellow one.
+Mr. Berry asked his students to play the game, Ludo, by giving them four different colours of coins to represent them.
+Kitty got a red coin, Teddy got a blue one, Fluffy got a green coin, and Leafy got a yellow one.

-They all started rolling the dice one after the other while Mr. Berry opened the dangerous spell book and started reading the spell.
-The coins which were with his students started moving by themselves, and the instructions for the game started to appear on the mirror that hung on the opposite wall.
+They all started rolling the dice one after the other while Mr. Berry opened the dangerous spellbook and started reading the spell.
+The coins in his students’ hands started moving by themselves, and the instructions for the game started to appear on the mirror that hung on the opposite wall.

 “You all are going to get stuck in a dangerous place,” it read.

-They cleaned the house and cooked some food and had their lunch as they all were hungry.
+They cleaned the house and cooked some food and had their lunch as they were hungry.
 They started playing the same old game.
 Suddenly, they heard a voice.
-It was the mirror on the wall, and it read “The Bloodsucker is coming”.
+It was the mirror on the wall, and it read “The Bloodsucker is coming.”

-They all started running and the magician tried to cast a spell to protect them, but they were all are useless.
+They all started running and the magician tried to cast a spell to protect them, but they were all useless.
 He tried hard and applied a Halloween spell.
 Finally, the bloodsucker disappeared.
 They all were very happy to be saved from the monster and the tornado.
-They threw the coins and dice that belong to the game into the ocean, along with that dangerous spellbook.
+They threw the coins and dice that belonged to the game into the ocean, along with the dangerous spellbook.